duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 <pre>$ npm install {{name}}</pre>
 ```

-As you can see, this is a special type of HTML template.
-Within the template, you can refer directly to the JSON objects and arrays that are returned by the API (which were passed along through our `data` parameter). `name`, `version` and `description` are all from the `api_result` object that we discussed earlier, which contains the data returned by the API.
-All of `api_result`'s sub-objects (i.e. `name`, `description`) are in the template's scope and can be accessed by name using double or triple curly braces (triple braces **will not** escape the contents -- and should be avoided unless absolutely necessary).
+As you can see, this is a special type of HTML template where all of `api_result`'s attributes (e.g. `version`, `description`) can be accessed by wrapping their respective names in double curly braces.
+This is possible, because we passed along the `api_result` object (containing all the JSON) to the `data` parameter, which becomes the **context** for our template.

-For the NPM Spice, we have created a basic HTML skeleton and filled it in with the some useful information, by indicating which variables should go where. `{{name}}`, `{{version}}` and `{{description}}` can also be thought of as placeholders, which will be replaced by their respective values in the `api_result` object.
+For the NPM Spice, we have created a basic HTML skeleton and filled it in with the some useful information, by indicating which variables should go where. `{{name}}`, `{{version}}` and `{{description}}` can also be thought of as placeholders, which will be replaced by their respective values in `api_result`.

 **\*\*Note:** When dealing with the detail pane, an `<h5` tag is the biggest heading tag you should use.

+## All Done!

 And that's it, you're done!
-You should now have a working Spice instant answer!
-We'll now do a quick recap, and then move on to testing our instant answer to ensure that it works as expected.
+You now have a working Spice instant answer!
+The backend (Perl) tells DuckDuckGo when to trigger our Spice and the frontend (JavaScript & Handlebars) tells DuckDuckGo what to put on the page.
+Before moving on, lets do a quick recap...

-## Recap
+## What We've Accomplished

-We've created two files in the Spice share directory, `share/spice/npm/`:
+We've created **one** file in the Spice lib directory, `lib/DDG/Spice/`, named `npm.pm`, which defines the API to use and the triggers for our Spice and we've created **two** files in the Spice share directory, `share/spice/npm/`:

 1. `npm.js` - which delegates the API's response and calls `Spice.add()`
 2. `detail.handlebars` - which specifies the instant answer's HTML structure and determines which attributes of the API response are placed into the HTML result